j-d-carmichael/boats/README.md

 If you have not used [Nunjucks](https://www.npmjs.com/package/nunjucks) before, it is very similar to the Twig, Blade and Django templating language.

+#### File ext.
+You may use `.yaml` or `.yml`.

+You may also use, since version 1.50, the nunjucks extension, but only on .yml (not .yaml), eg: `something.yml.njk`.

+Adding the .njk extension allows your ide to lay on nice syntax highlighting (for jetbrains, just add *.njk to the Twig mapping in you settings for file types).

+Adding the `.yml.njk` allows the ide to easily use the yaml and nunjucks highlighting in 1 which is pretty cool.

+Additionally, when using the `.yml.njk` ext you will also want to back back to the default njk tags by not setting any tags in your `.boatsrc` file

 #### .boatsrc
 You can pass in options to BOATS via a `.boatsrc` file containing valid json.
 This is how you can control the nunjucks engine, eg [Nunjucks customer-syntax](https://mozilla.github.io/nunjucks/api.html#customizing-syntax).
 All nunjucks options found here will be merged into the default options.